 - display a health and safety law poster (available from the Health & Safety Executive), an employer’s liability insurance certificate and other notices such as 'no smoking' notices and exit signs

-- undertake risk assessments (Management of Health & Safety at Work Regulations 1994) including risk assessments under the Control of Substances Hazardous to Health Regulations, covering the use, storage and disposal of chemicals such as cleaning materials
+- undertake risk assessments (Management of Health & Safety at Work Regulations 1994) including risk assessments for lone workers, working from home and driving for business, and the Control of Substances Hazardous to Health Regulations, covering the use, storage and disposal of chemicals such as cleaning materials

 - undertake special risk assessments for people under 18 or women who are pregnant or breastfeeding